revilowaldow/BITC/Sessions/2025/11 02 - Session 54.md

 Party reported to Kev that Virtelle was missing, kidnapped [[Thodunn]] told Kav about his backstory and being a double agent

-Aru investigates in the Lyberry
+Aru investigates in the Lyberry:

 Story 1
 	Story of an orc who held a bridge against a much larger force Formation of Northern Kingdoms several hundred years ago